 Many burglars enter homes through improperly secured sliding doors.
-Most of the doors have a poor licking device that can be easily forced or pried open.
-The door can also be easily forced off their track and then removed.
+Most of the doors have a poor locking device that can be easily forced or pried open.
+The door can also be forced off track and then removed.
 Additional locks and security measures will prevent the door from being opened or lifted out of the track.

 To secure your garage, a cane bolt is recommended.
 A cane bolt (photo above) on each side will prevent a person from prying the door open to create a crawl space.
 Any door leading from the garage into the house should be securely locked.
 The more barriers you provide against the burglar, the better protected you are.

 If your door hinges are located on the outside of the door, they should contain un-removable hinges or internal pins should be inserted so the door cannot be lifted from the outside.

 If the hinges are exposed, they should be spot welded or pinned.
 You can also use the “throw-on deadbolt”.
 This can be done by inserting a pin by removing the two center screws from the door’s hinges and insert a headless screw so when the door is closed, the headless screw goes into the other removed screw hole thus preventing the door from being lifted out.

 Using a door peephole is a good, inexpensive way for you to view whomever is outside your door without actually opening the door.
 The best door viewer is a 180-degree viewer.
 Remember: never open the door to any stranger until you have checked out that stranger and if there presence is proper.

 Spring Latch.
 Some homes come equipped with this lock.
 It offers very little protection since the bolt can be slipped with a credit card or knife.
 This same lock, with a deadbolt latch, provides more protection, but it too can be forced open.